 The LASIK Procedure

 Refractive procedures work by altering the shape or curvature of the cornea, the clear tissue that covers the front surface of the eye.
-LASIK – laser in-situ keratomileusis – is an FDA approved, an advanced form of Excimer laser vision correction that removes a small amount of tissue beneath a thin flap of corneal tissue.
-The LASIK procedure was developed from two surgical procedures that have been performed for some time – PRK (photorefractive keratectomy) and ALK (automated lamellar keratoplasty).
+LASIK (laser in-situ keratomileusis) is an FDA approved form of Excimer laser vision correction that removes a small amount of tissue beneath a thin flap of corneal tissue.

 Prior to the procedure, you will receive a low dose of sedative and eye drops to anesthetize and clean your eyes.
-Once the eyelids are cleaned, the patient lies down comfortably under the laser microscope.
-The eye is held open with a speculum and a pancake-like flap of the cornea is then fashioned with a microkeratome (a very fine, thin blade).
-New technology allows us to create this flap with the Moria OnePlus System™ or the AMO Intralase iFS™.
+Once the eyelids are prepped, you will lie down on a comfortable bed under the laser microscope.
+The eye is held open (so you cannot blink!) with a speculum.
+A pancake-like flap of the cornea is then fashioned using a cool beam of UV Excimer light.
+The flap is approximately 100 microns thick (about a 10th of a millimeter).

 The PRK Procedure